Court: Alabama can’t keep its lethal injection method secret

-ATLANTA (AP) — A federal appeals court sided with media organizations Monday in ruling that Alabama can’t keep its lethal injection protocol secret from the public.
+ATLANTA (AP) — A federal appeals court sided with news media organizations Monday in ruling that Alabama can’t keep its lethal injection protocol secret from the public.

 A three-judge panel of the 11th U.S. Circuit Court of Appeals in Atlanta rejected Alabama’s argument that its execution method is not a court record and thus should remain secret.